ashleykleynhans/forex/README.md

 ## Assumptions

+### Technical Assumptions

 This project makes the following assumptions in order for Vagrant to be able to function correctly.

 + Port 8080 on your localhost is available for the application to listen on
 + Port 9090 on your localhost is available for the web service to listen on

 If the ports are not available, the application will not function as expected.

+### Design Assumptions

++ This project doesn't actually charge for the forex purchase, or award the buyer with any forex currency, it is just a simulator.

 ## Notes